jeffForhan/PFBuild/README.md

 Controls for platformer game:

+move using the arrow keys or AWSD

 turn by moving the mouse

-move using the arrow keys or AWSD
+Change camera elevation by moving mouse up or down

+Once falling at a great enough velocity, the camera can move higher and adjusts faster

 jump with space bar